loveencounterflow/intertype-abandoned/README.md

-# intertype
+# InterType

-A typechecker built on Ajv
+A JavaScript type checker with helpers to implement own types and do object shape validation.